What is CRM and why is it important

 - Lifetime value – how much the customer has spent on your products.

-- Last order date – the date when the last order was placed by the customer.
+- Last order date – the date when the customer placed the last order.

 Also available in the filters: